Use Langflow as an MCP client

 Manage connected MCP servers

-To add a new MCP server, click Add MCP Server to open the configuration pane, and follow the steps in Use the MCP Tools component.
+To add a new MCP server, click Add MCP Server, and then follow the steps in Use the MCP Tools component to configure the connection.

-Click More to configure or delete the MCP server.
+Click More to edit or delete an MCP server.